sc-forks/solidity-coverage/README.md

 ## Funding

-You can fund solidity-coverage development through [DRIPS][1008].
+You can help fund solidity-coverage development through [DRIPS][1008].
 It's a public goods protocol which makes it super easy to distribute money to packages in your dependency tree.
 (It's great, check it out.)

 ## Contribution Guidelines